 We strive to make the process as simple, easy and well explained as possible.
-We will lead you through the decision making process and keep you informed along the way.
+We will lead you through the decision-making process and keep you informed along the way.
 We handle all the ordering, scheduling, permitting, inspections, supervision and project management.

 What will my project cost per square foot?

 In most cases, because of the uniqueness of each remodeling project, it is difficult to give a fair price quote per square foot.
 Unlike new construction, there is the dismantling of existing structures and inherent issues that present themselves during the process.
-Furthermore, a large portion of the cost of construction is in finish items which can vary greatly with the desires and tastes of the homeowner.
+Furthermore, a large portion of the cost of construction is in the finishes, which can vary greatly with the desires and tastes of the homeowner.

 Do we sign a contract?